 What are Arbitrage Funds?

-Arbitrage Funds are a type of hybrid mutual fund, investing in both equity and debt.
+Arbitrage Funds are a type of hybrid mutual fund which invest in both equity and debt assets.
 They use the majority of their assets to generate returns using equity arbitrage trades and invest the remaining in short-term debt vehicles like liquid funds.

-Under normal circumstances1, stock futures trade at a higher price than the underlying stocks.
-The price difference reflects the cost to borrow money until the futures’ expiry.
+What are these arbitage trades?
+Normally, stock futures trade at a higher price 1 than the underlying stocks.
+The difference in their prices is based on the cost to borrow money until the futures’ expiry.
 Arbitrage funds buy shares in the spot market and simultaneously short the corresponding futures, pocketing the difference as profit.
-This trade is risk-free (aka arbitrage), and that’s how these funds get their name.
+Since this trade is risk-free (aka arbitrage), that’s how these funds get their name.

 Returns

-By design, arbitrage funds track short-term interest rates and react quickly to changes in rates, as you can see in the graph comparing the returns to 1-mo MIBOR2.
+The returns of arbitrage funds are therefore closely tied to the short-term interest rates through which the cost of money is determind.
+You can see this in the graph comparing the returns to 1-mo MIBOR2.

 Historical Returns